mstieranka/tm-records-checker/README.md

 Run using `bun start`.
 This worked with `Bun 1.0.6` for me.

+If using `docker-compose.yml`, make sure to create `records.json` beforehand, otherwise the container creation will throw an error.

 I'm using this for my purposes only so the implementation is a bit lacking, but if you do make a PR, I may look at it.